miroslavpejic85/p2p/README.md

 ![p2p-connection](img/p2p-connection.png)

-- So the 2 peers have now the 2 endpoint to connect to, so press on both `Connect`.
+- The 2 peers have now the 2 endpoint to connect to, so press on both `Connect`.

 - The 2 peers now are able to `sent messages` or take the `Remote Desktop Control` between them.